 A.2.7.1 General

-Due to the lack of reliable analytic tools for modeling high frequency responses and forces, one should either resort to model tests to provide the needed information or turn to past experience to establish conservative design allowances for these responses.
+Due to the lack of reliable analytic tools for modeling high frequency responses and forces, one should either resort to model tests to provide the needed information or turn to experience to establish conservative design allowances for these responses.
 The former is the preferred approach since it leads to a more reliable and optimized design.
-However, even with this approach a number of ill-defined issues should be considered related to what sea states to use as the basis for the design, how to set up and conduct the model tests, and most importantly, how to interpret the measurements and incorporate them in the design process.
+However, even with this approach several ill-defined issues should be considered related to what sea states to use as the basis for the design, how to set up and conduct the model tests, and most importantly, how to interpret the measurements and incorporate them in the design process.

 The selection of environmental criteria for high frequency responses should consider the spectral wave parameters and statistics of individual waves in the seastate.
 The selection of spectral wave criteria for high frequency responses ideally should be response-based.
 However, since reliable tools for analytic modeling of high frequency responses do not yet exist, it is necessary to resort to an investigation of the sensitivity of the response to variations in the spectral wave parameters near the 100-year sea state.
 To determine the appropriate design level response, the responses to the various sea states investigated should be weighted according to their relative probability of occurrence.